ART & TRAVEL

 Italia! magazine - August/September 2023 issue

-A feature on the Italian painter born in Venice, Edmondo Bacci (1913-78).
+I visted Venice to write a feature on the Italian painter born in Venice, Edmondo Bacci (1913-78).
 He was a friend of the American heiress and art collector Peggy Guggenheim who recognised his extraordinary talent.
 The exhibition 'Edmondo Bacci: Energy and Light' was on show at the Guggenheim, Venice until 18 September.
 Truly fabulous (and Venice too!)

 Artists & Illustrators - June issue